kingston-hackSpace/MLX90640_Thermal_Camera_with_RaspberryPi/README.md

 # MLX90640_Thermal_Camera_with_RaspberryPi
-Getting data from a MLX90640 thermal camera with a raspberry pi
+Getting data from a MLX90640 Thermal Camera with a Raspberry Pi and Python

 <h3>How to setup the device (If installing from scratch)</h3>
 <h3>How to install the operating system image using Raspberry Pi imager</h3>